KennyProgrammer/Force/.github/log/Force-Log.md

 	- Editor: Settings: Add new User (preparing for exporting Application now this does nothing).
 	- Editor: Add UI for creating script files.

+**0.2.0 to 0.2.9:**
-0.2.5.8 - Graphics: WGL: Add more funtionality to Win32 WGL Context.
+	- Graphics: WGL: Add more funtionality to Win32 WGL Context.
-0.2.5.7 - Editor: Settings, Language and imgui.ini files are now creates automatically if its not on the disk.
+	- Editor: Settings, Language and imgui.ini files are now creates automatically if its not on the disk.
-0.2.5.6 - Graphics: GL3: Fix bug: Doesn't render textures in batch renderer.
+	- Graphics: GL3: Fix bug: Doesn't render textures in batch renderer.
-0.2.5.5 - Graphics: GL3: Now framebuffer support it, and render all currectly.
+	- Graphics: GL3: Now framebuffer support it, and render all currectly.
 RenderEngine2D: GL3: Doesn't render textures in batch renderer since 0.1.20.3.7c.
-0.2.5.4 - Graphics: GL4: Recreate Framebuffer API, now is more structured and support easing attaching Render Targets.
+	- Graphics: GL4: Recreate Framebuffer API, now is more structured and support easing attaching Render Targets.
 GL3: Framebuffer doesnt render anything, black texture.
-0.2.5.3 - Graphics: Written new GLH API instead old one GLHelper, now is more usable and not recall gl functions.
+	- Graphics: Written new GLH API instead old one GLHelper, now is more usable and not recall gl functions.
-0.2.5.2 - Win32: WGL: Fully recreate WGL context, now all WGL_CONTEXT_CORE_PROFILE_BIT_ARB, WGL_CONTEXT_COMPAT_PROFILE_BIT_ARB, WGL_CONTEXT_FORWARD_COMPAT and WGL_CONTEXT_DEBUG_BIT_ARB works perfectly with all extensions.
+	- Win32: WGL: Fully recreate WGL context, now all WGL_CONTEXT_CORE_PROFILE_BIT_ARB, WGL_CONTEXT_COMPAT_PROFILE_BIT_ARB, WGL_CONTEXT_FORWARD_COMPAT and WGL_CONTEXT_DEBUG_BIT_ARB works perfectly with all extensions.
-0.2.5 - Editor: Add preview of runtime view in editor.
+	- Editor: Add preview of runtime view in editor.
 And add 'play' button to runs the scene-application and stopping it by pressing escape.
-0.2.4.3 - Window: Fix uncorrect title when new scene is created, displayed old scene title.
+	- Window: Fix uncorrect title when new scene is created, displayed old scene title.
-0.2.4.2 - Graphics: RenderEngine2D: Add support for 'Selection' of GameObject's using objectID as vertex buffer attribute to determite pixel on screen as id or empty space.
+	- Graphics: RenderEngine2D: Add support for 'Selection' of GameObject's using objectID as vertex buffer attribute to determite pixel on screen as id or empty space.
-0.2.4 - Graphics: RenderEngine: Add the EditorCamera class, and now editor scene will render throw that camera.
+	- Graphics: RenderEngine: Add the EditorCamera class, and now editor scene will render throw that camera.
 Also Rewrite the RuntimeCamera class.
 Editor: Add control buttons to easy changing the gizmo types and EditorCamera projection.
-0.2.3.12 - Editor: Add snapping to Gizmos using Alt/Alt+Shift when moving.
+	- Editor: Add snapping to Gizmos using Alt/Alt+Shift when moving.
 Fixed shifting the Gizmo model itself in other game objects.
-0.2.3.10 - Editor: Fix 'Gizmo Lock' with rotation gizmo.
+	- Editor: Fix 'Gizmo Lock' with rotation gizmo.
 Fix incorrect displaying '#n' as '\n' form lang file.
 Fix SaveAs without format.
-0.2.3.9 - Editor: Settings Panel + Localization: English, Russian + Basic Gizmos support + fixed #0002 bug.
+	- Editor: Settings Panel + Localization: English, Russian + Basic Gizmos support + fixed #0002 bug.
-0.2.3.8 - Core: Recreate the Force Application system.
+	- Core: Recreate the Force Application system.
 Removed CoreApp, and replace by ApplicationPlatform.
-0.2.3.5 - Editor: Recreate and improve Console Log panel, fix bugs with coping/pasting unvalid game objects.
+	- Editor: Recreate and improve Console Log panel, fix bugs with coping/pasting unvalid game objects.
-0.2.3 - Editor: Add console log panel, when shows all major changes, and more icons.
-Graphics: WGL: Context now creates natively using wglCreateContextWithAttribs().
+	- Editor: Add console log panel, when shows all major changes, and more icons.
+	- Graphics: WGL: Context now creates natively using wglCreateContextWithAttribs().
-0.2.2 - Graphics: RenderEngine2D: Add beginBatch() and beginNewBatch() functions + fix memory leak on destroying renderer.
+	- Graphics: RenderEngine2D: Add beginBatch() and beginNewBatch() functions + fix memory leak on destroying renderer.
-0.2.1 - Debug: Profiling: Fix memory leak in Instrumentator. (don't have destructor.)
+	- Debug: Profiling: Fix memory leak in Instrumentator. (don't have destructor.)
-0.2.0 - Core: CTXEngine renamed to Force.
-Editor: Add support for saving tags per scene.
+	- Core: CTXEngine renamed to Force.
+	- Editor: Add support for saving tags per scene.
 Copy-Cut-Paste system, user can now copying, pasting, cutting the game objects with UI Menus and shortcuts.
-Window: Win32: Fix the minimum size of window.
+	- Window: Win32: Fix the minimum size of window.

+**0.1.21.3.12 to 0.2.0:**
-0.1.21.12 - Editor: Added YAML Serializing library.
+	- Editor: Added YAML Serializing library.
 Now user can load and save scenes in/from .ctx format pretty easly.
 Also added editor icons on InpsectorPanel.
 Refresh desing of CTXEditor.
-0.1.21.10 - Editor: Recreate the UI for transform component, add colored XYZ reset-buttons and move the labels in to left side.
+	- Editor: Recreate the UI for transform component, add colored XYZ reset-buttons and move the labels in to left side.
 Graphics: GL3: Refactoring GLIndexBufferObject, now OpenGL 3.x support 16 bit IndexBuffers.
-0.1.21.9.6 - Graphics: D3D11 & GL3: To DirectX 11 add dynamic buffer creation and data rewriting.
+	- Graphics: D3D11 & GL3: To DirectX 11 add dynamic buffer creation and data rewriting.
 In OpenGL 3.x add dynamic rewritting by glMap/glUnmap.
-0.1.21.9.3 - Graphics: D3D11: Fully implement D3DShader and fix memory leak.
+	- Graphics: D3D11: Fully implement D3DShader and fix memory leak.
 Now D3D has fully base abstraction to create basic mesh.
 GL: Remove 'selected' flags from VertexArray, VertexBuffer, IndexBuffer.
-0.1.21.9.2 - Graphics: D3D11: Add D3DShader, but with bug, big memory leak.
+	- Graphics: D3D11: Add D3DShader, but with bug, big memory leak.
 Next commit shoud fix that problem.
-0.1.21.9 - Graphics: D3D11: Continue to implement Direct3D 11.
+	- Graphics: D3D11: Continue to implement Direct3D 11.
 Add D3DVertexArrayObject, D3DVertexBufferObject, D3DVertexIndexBuffer, update layout and format system.
 GL3: Add few new shader data formats.
-0.1.21.8 - Graphics: D3D11: Implementing raw DirectX 11 work pipeline.
+	- Graphics: D3D11: Implementing raw DirectX 11 work pipeline.
 Add D3DContext, D3DGraphicsAPI, D3DHelper.
 Draw rect with index buffer.
-0.1.21.6.9 - Window: Win32: Fixed visibale flag, and now window can be showed or not by controlling flag.
+	- Window: Win32: Fixed visibale flag, and now window can be showed or not by controlling flag.
 WindowPlatfrom in win32 now stores hInstance and hwndClass pointers.
-0.1.21.6.8 - Window: Win32: Fixed back (Y axis) mouse scrolling.
+	- Window: Win32: Fixed back (Y axis) mouse scrolling.
 Fix bug with cursor when updating in rect of window.
 Add to handle five new messages in WinProcc.
-0.1.21.6.5 - Editor: Improve editor functionality.
+	- Editor: Improve editor functionality.
 Fully recreate desing.
 Add dark and white themes.
-RenderEngine: Add support for basic lighting.
-Window: Fix displaying of uncorrect title.
+	- RenderEngine: Add support for basic lighting.
+	- Window: Fix displaying of uncorrect title.
-0.1.21.6.4 - Editor: Add Tag Component UI, Tag list, Tag Add button, GameObject Add button.
+	- Editor: Add Tag Component UI, Tag list, Tag Add button, GameObject Add button.
-0.1.21.6.3 - Editor: Add Camera Properies UI Panel.
+	- Editor: Add Camera Properies UI Panel.
 And upgrade editor, fix uncurrect projection resize.
-0.1.21.6.2 - RenderEngine: Update RenderEngine 3D, add support for TextureCube, advanced Depth Testing.
+	- RenderEngine: Update RenderEngine 3D, add support for TextureCube, advanced Depth Testing.
 Editor: Inspector panel now shows currect data about GameObject's and Components.
-0.1.21.6.0 - Assimp + Editor: Add support to loading any model from modeling program, and add new Editor Panels.
+	- Editor: Add support to loading any model from modeling program, and add new Editor Panels.
-0.1.21.5.3c - Input: Recreate fully input system.
+	- Input: Recreate fully input system.
 Window: Add global callback system.
-0.1.21.5.2c - Window: Add global callback system, i.e Win32 and GLFW works uses CTXEngine callbacks.
+	- Window: Add global callback system, i.e Win32 and GLFW works uses CTXEngine callbacks.
-0.1.21.5.0c - ECS: Added Components, GameObject and Scene classes.
+	- ECS: Added Components, GameObject and Scene classes.
-0.1.21.4.0c - Win32 Support: Window, OpenGL context, ImGui + lazzy Input.
+	- Win32 Support: Window, OpenGL context, ImGui + lazzy Input.
-0.1.21.3.12c - EnTT and Core Refactoring.
+	- Core & SceneManagment: EnTT and Core Refactoring.

+**(For this special thanks to TheCherno "Yan Chernikov" and its GameEngine series!)**
-From 0.1.20 to 0.1.21.3.10 (The Core Pipeline Update):
+**0.1.20 to 0.1.21.3.12 (The Core Pipeline Update):**

-0.1.20.3.10c - New Configuration System.
+	- Core: Application System: New Configuration System.
-0.1.20.3.9c - Element + Scene + App structure recreation and fixing Editor events.
+	- Core: Application System: Element + Scene + App structure recreation and fixing Editor events.
-0.1.20.3.7c - Support More that 32 textures on Render + black rect on some devices.
+	- RenderEngine2D: Support More that 32 textures on Render + black rect on some devices.
-0.1.20.3.6c - Editor Viewport + Upgrade light.
+	- Editor: Editor Viewport + Upgrade light.
-0.1.20.3.5c - Basic 2D Lighting.
+	- Common: Basic 2D Lighting.
-0.1.20.3.1c - Editor Space + Project.
+	- Editor: Editor Space + Project.
+	- RenderEngine2D: Engine now support raw batch rendering system, also updated buffer's classes.
+	- RenderEngine2D: Prepare class RenderEngine2D for batch rendering system.
+	- SceneManagment: Again upgrade game object system.
+Now all transform stuff move to Transformation component class.
+This is not full version of this class, i will also add support to geetting matrix from it and other cool stuff.
+	- SceneManagment: Try to attempt to add very early game object system to the engine.
+Next step be components system.
+	- Runtime: Try create basic template my favorite game geometry dash in CTXEngine.
+	- Common: These are very big changes in the code.
+Because I organized the files closer to the folders by namespace.
+That is, now there is a part of the Core engine, it includes a control system, then Renderer which is responsible for rendering, with all the API.
+And also made many other sorts in the code.
+	- RenderEngine2D: Upgrade the render engine 2d, now support textures with alpha channel and textures with colours and alpha.
+Moved two shaders in one GameObject.glsl.
+Its boost perfomance very well, because gpu don't need at runtime switch between this shader programs.
+Also fixed much small bugs, and improve better camera movement.
+Now camera follow by player.
+	- RenderEngine2D: Started to create specicfic 2d render engine, because it be very imporatnt in the future for exampe uis-guis.
+	- Graphics: Add textures iwth blending support, upgrade asset engine pack, and do many small changes with optimization and code.
+	- Core: Made few refactoring in the code.
+Moved all CTX defines to CoreBase.
+And also add templates to easy putting some stuff, such a std::vector, std::*_ptr.
+And finally create shader abstraction.
+	- Graphics: Finally base of RenderEngine is fully complete!
+Now render engine set the uses rendeing api (for now open gl) and dispatch it.
+Also now RenderEngineHelper stores data about rendering commands.
+And if current api is open gl then load GLRenderEngine impl and runs it functions.
+	- Graphics: Upgrade the rendering, add attrubite buffer layouts to easy put attribute (offset, stride).
+For now remove Abstraction GLVertexArrayObject, but in next commit it's be more better.
+	- Graphics: Improve renderer and add shader support.
+	- Graphics: Create platform specific rendering api's context, and improve renderer.
+	- Core: Now engine use static link (.lib) instead (.dll).
+And also fix other bugs with warnings on build.
+	- ImGui: Update ImGui to Docking Branch.
-0.1.20.1.8c - Patricles and SubTextures support.
+	- Graphics: Patricles and SubTextures support.
-0.1.20.1.6c
-0.1.20.1.5c
-0.1.20.1.1c
+	- Math: Add GLM (Math library) support.
+	- IO: Windows Input support.
+	- Github: Here should be first first initial commit on Force/Craftix repository, but i create repositiry few weeks later, then delete it again or break.
+(Because i did't know how git works :D)
+	- GLFW: Add first Window.
+	- ImGui: Start working on supporting reciving events from ImGui in ImGuiElement.
+	- Graphics: Dear's ImGui.
+Add ImGui library and OpenGL + GLFW backends to render ImGui.
+	- Graphics: OpenGL and GLAD.
+Add glad extension loader for OpenGL functions.
+	- Element System: Add support for raw Element/Layer system and write the GameLayer for test.
+	- Core: Now all .cpp files includes the Precompile headers.
+	- IO: Start working on input system for Craftix.
+Basic inplmenetation uses GLFW in the Core.
+	- Core: Add PreMake5 support for build engine projects.
+	- Core: Add Logger library SpdLog for logging debug messages to console and debug application.
+	- Core: Entry Point.
+Make a basic main entry point for Application.

-(2019-2020) The version of the Force/Craftix then on Java before C++:
+**0.0.1 to 0.1.21: (The version of the Force/Craftix then on Java before C++) (2018-2019):**

 0.1.19 - The Final Fixable Update (Lwjgl 3)
 0.0.19 - The Final Fixable Update (Lwjgl 2)